jayshah98/MongoBlog/README.md

-Web blog
+MongoDB Blog
 ========

-This is a simple web-based blog that doesn't do much but introduces Flask, HTML, CSS, Bootstrap, Jinja2, and other concepts such as endpoints and APIs.
+This is a simple web-based blog that uses Flask, HTML, CSS, Bootstrap, Jinja2.

 The blog requires MongoDB to be running without authentication enabled.